nevendyulgerov/initialzr/README.md

 </script>
 ```

 The above code will initialize a new global application (object), with name "myApp".
-This app will become available from window[myApp] or directly from myApp (without var in front to ensure that you're getting a global variable.
+This app will become available from window[myApp] or directly from myApp (without var in front to ensure that you're getting a global variable).

 Notice that you pass an object to Initialzr upon initialization.
 This is your application's config file.
 It can contain any information.
 For example, here's how we can initialize another app.